biodiversitycellatlas/bca-website/README.md

 ### Development

-These are some of the commands that will be used during development:
+These are some of the commands to use during development:

 ```bash
 # Start Docker Compose to locally deploy the web app to localhost:8000